Why the Rolling Stones Shelved Their ‘Rock and Roll Circus’

 Maybe it also stayed buried for so long because it was Brian Jones' final appearance with the Stones.
 Except for his slide part on "No Expectations," his guitar playing is inaudible.
 Six months after the show was filmed, he was fired from the band he formed, and drowned a month later.

 For all the controversy and mystery surrounding it for 28 years, these days The Rolling Stones Rock and Roll Circus now comes across as a quaint time capsule of the last days of Swingin' London.
 And as strange as the idea of combining a rock concert and a circus may be, it manages to work – even if the only person who wasn't stoned was probably the guy who ate fire.
-You can see what we're talking about from the comfort of your home, as the Rock and Roll Circus is now available on iTunes.

 You Think You Know the Rolling Stones?